 Outreach officer Laura talks about the Science Museum’s new education links with China

-Much like our Explainers here at the museum, the theatre group perform free science shows for visitors at the DGSTM – the main difference being their performers are mostly between the ages of 6 and 12 years!
+Much like our Explainers here at the museum, the theatre group performs free science shows for visitors at the DGSTM – the main difference being their performers are mostly between the ages of 6 and 12 years!

 Kitted out with beautiful costumes and having meticulously learned their scripts in English, the young performers presented a variety of shows to Science Museum visitors.
-We learned about the fascinating life of the humble ant in the Amazing Ants show, as well as some lessons about marine conservation in Dr Shark and the Café de Coral.
-Finally two of the adult performers from the DGSTM dispelled some myths about magic in their interactive show The Magic of Science.
+We learned about the fascinating life of the humble ant in the Amazing Ants show, as well as some lessons about marine conservation in Dr. Shark and the Café de Coral.
+Finally, two of the adult performers from the DGSTM dispelled some myths about magic in their interactive show The Magic of Science.

 The visit from the lively theatre group came out of a growing partnership between the DGSTM and the Science Museum following a visit to Dongguan from our outreach team in November last year.